cldwalker/dotfiles/README.markdown

 * bash: aliases, functions, completions
 * vim: config and plugins
 * vimperator: firefox plugin to make it vim-like, includes config and plugins
-* irb: basic config, will eventually separate out
+* irb: includes loader for loading irb snippets/libraries, includes a todo/ of snippets I've yet to look at
 * tabtab: ruby gem for ruby-based completion
 * lightning: my own ruby gem for ruby-based completion
 * screen: basic config to have visible tabs